huntergps/handbook-docs/FuseJS/2 - Polyfills.md

 ## Polyfills

 FuseJS provides polyfills for some features (typically browser features) that are mainly provided to make
 $(third party libraries) work.
-These implementations are not neccessarily complete at this point, but check the @(Roadmap) to see what the status is for development.
+These implementations are not neccessarily complete at this point, but check the @(FuseJS Roadmap) to see what the status is for development.

 > ### $(setTimeout)